deploifai/docs/docs/quickstart.md

 For our `objectdetection` project, the input type should be `strings(sentences)`.

-You can find out more information about various input types [here](../application/input-types).
+You can find out more information about various input types soon.

 Confirm application creation, and watch the deploy happen!